mariomac/pipes/README.md

 PIPES is a library that allows to dynamically connect multiple pipeline stages that are communicated via channels.
 Each stage will run in a goroutine.
+Its main use case is the creation of [Extract-Transform-Load (ETL)](https://en.wikipedia.org/wiki/Extract,_transform,_load) components, such as data cleaners or monitoring agents.

 API doc: https://pkg.go.dev/github.com/mariomac/pipes